Educational & Career Counseling and Disabilities ServicesArts, Sciences and Education Commons (ASC) 1017

 Include ECDS’s suggested Syllabus Statement in your course syllabus and review it during the first week of each class.

 One of Ferris’s core values is diversity and inclusion.
-I am committed to creating a learning environment that is equitable, useable, inclusive, and welcoming.
+I am committed to creating a learning environment that is equitable, usable, inclusive, and welcoming.
 If any aspects of instruction or course design result in barriers to your inclusion or learning, please notify me.
 Educational Counseling & Disabilities Services (ECDS) provides reasonable accommodations for students who encounter barriers in the learning environment.
-If you think you may need accommodations for this course, please contact ECDS at 231-591-3057 or [email protected] ECDS is located in ASC 1017.
-If you plan on using accommodations for this course, please contact me as soon as possible so we can make a plan for the accommodations listed on your letter (VISA).
+If you think you may need accommodations for this course, please contact ECDS at [email protected] or (231) 591-3057.
+ECDS is located in ASC 1017.
+If you plan on using accommodations for this course, please contact me as soon as possible so we can make a plan for the accommodations listed on your letter.

-If a student requests accommodations or self-identifies as a person with a disability who has not registered with ECDS, instructors should encourage the student to contact ECDS (231-591-3057 or [email protected]) and request an appointment with a counselor.
+If a student requests accommodations or self-identifies as a person with a disability who has not registered with ECDS, instructors should encourage the student to contact ECDS ([email protected] or (231) 591-3057) and request an appointment with a counselor.

 Confidentiality regarding a student’s condition and/or registration status with ECDS is essential.
 Do not inquire about a student’s diagnosis.
 A student’s diagnosis or condition and/or the fact that they use accommodations should not be announced in class.
 Individual conversations about accommodations should be held in a respectful and discreet manner.

 Students should provide instructors with their Verified Individualized Services and Accommodations (VISA) form.
 The instructor then collaborates with the student and ECDS in providing the listed accommodations in order to ensure equal access.

 Students are encouraged to reach out to instructors to discuss the implementation of accommodations in each class.
 This conversation should occur at a time and place that allows instructors to provide individualized attention and confidentiality.